-Chalmers University of Technology is constantly ranked among the top universities in the world.
+Chalmers University of Technology is highly reputed in education, research and collaboration with industry and is constantly ranked among the top universities in the world.
 Here is an overview of Chalmers’ position in the world, according to different international rankings.

 QS World University Ranking

-We are also among the top 100 universities on QS subject specific ranking list for Electrical and Electronic Engineering, Mechanical Engineering, Civil and Structural Engineering, Chemical Engineering and Materials Science.
+Chalmers University of Technology is ranked 121 in the QS Global World Ranking.
+We are also among the top 100 universities on QS subject specific ranking list for Electrical and Electronic Engineering (57), Mechanical Engineering (50), Civil and Structural Engineering (51-100), Chemical Engineering (72)

-Within Architecture we are ranked 37 in the world.
+and Materials Science (75).
+Within Architecture we are ranked 44 in the world.

 QS Employability Ranking